Skip To Main Content

 A new school website can be a significant investment of time, resources, and in some cases, finances.
 While there are redesign options for every timeframe and budget, understanding how your investment impacts your school’s bottom line is an important first step when considering a website redesign.

 Like with all investments, it’s important to understand what your goals are before you decide on your budget.
-During the past few years, the purpose of a school’s website has expanded dramatically beyond being the primary tool for admissions: it’s been the crisis communication hub, the hybrid/virtual digital campus, and the virtual admissions hub, all requiring collaboration and integration between departments from marketing and admissions, to IT and academics.
+During the past few years, the purpose of a school’s website has expanded dramatically to become the primary tool for admissions: it’s been the crisis communication hub; it helps families find what they need quickly, builds trust, and moves them toward taking action—whether that’s scheduling a tour or completing an application.

 But what you should invest, and how do you calculate the return on investment (ROI) of a school website redesign?